 The zipper can be a bit annoying and finicky; once again, the too small/narrow issue is there.

-The winner of the roundup for best outdoor basketball shoes is adidas Performance Men’s Crazy Explosive Basketball Shoe.
+The winner of the roundup for best basketball shoes for outdoor is the Adidas Performance Men’s Crazy Explosive.
 It was an easy choice to make thanks to the combination of top-notch comfort, great traction and the Xeno uppers, which take the shoes to a whole new level.